Reviews You Can Rely On

 Our Analysis and Test Results

 The NutriBullet pitcher is slightly smaller than others in our test suite but still offers a 64-ounce blending capacity.
-The main features that this model lacks compared to some of the best blenders are preset blending functions and a digital timer.
+The main features that this model lacks compared to some of blenders are preset blending functions and a digital timer.
 This means you have to manually control the speed and duration when blending, but we don't find this to be an issue.
 Additionally, you can also get a combo pack that includes some personal smoothie cups if you want an easier way to take your smoothies on the go.
 Read on to see how this budget-friendly option holds up to our testing.

 Performance Comparison